Menopause Mondays: Ellen’s Steps to Hormone Happiness: Find A Menopause Specialist

 Now it’s time for Step 2: finding your very own perimenopause and menopause specialist.
 To understand your options and the risks and benefits of different treatments, you need to have a partner who is a perimenopause and menopause specialist.
 Perimenopause is known for the rapid changes it brings.
 These changes can be physical, psychological, and emotional.
 You deserve and need a doctor who understands and treats YOU – mind, body and spirit.

-You may wish your doctor looked like George Clooney or Sofía Vergara, but the most important qualities are that your specialist is up on the latest information, that you feel completely comfortable speaking openly with them, and that they are a full partner in your journey to find hormone happiness.
+You may wish that your specialist looked like George Clooney or Sofía Vergara, but the most important qualities are that your specialist is up on the latest information, that you feel completely comfortable speaking openly with them, and that they are a full partner in your journey to find hormone happiness.

 Start a list of potential specialists.